FG may relocate Ikoyi Prison, others — Interior Minister

-Federal Government, yesterday, disclosed that it will initiate processes to possibly relocate Ikoyi prison and some of other prisons from urban centres in the country to other area.
+The Federal Government said plans are underway to relocate Ikoyi prison and some other correctional centres from urban centres in the country to other areas.

-The Ikoyi prison, built in 1955, is located in the highbrow Ikoyi area on the Lagos Island.
+Minister of Interior, Olubunmi Tunji-Ojo, disclosed this on Channels Television’s Politics Today on Thursday.

 “President Tinubu was not President a 110 years old.
 He inherited 256 correctional centres that needed attention.
 There is no way he would have completely overhaul it in one year.

 “Look at Ikoyi Correctional Centre sharing a fence with (another house).
-What’s (a) prison doing in Ikoyi?
+What’s (a) correctional centre doing in Ikoyi?
 This administration is looking at being able to initiate the process of possibly relocating some of these correctional centres.”

 He said the government would soon commence “inmate audit” across the 256 correctional centres in the country and sanitise them by freeing those who don’t have any business being there in the first instance.

-“We’ve renovated over 10 correctional centres under this administration,” he said, adding that the government has done “magic in the Kuje correctional centre,” he added.
+“We’ve renovated over 10 correctional centres under this administration.
+The government has done magic in the Kuje correctional centre,” he said.

 Disclaimer